FloPrey/MLCR-Challange2/readme.md

 5. Linear Regression Model using the predefined test and train set on Workday data
 6. Linear Regression Model using the predefined test and train set on Freeday data
 7. Weighted Linear Regression Model using the predefined test and train set on Workday data
-8. We ightedLinear Regression Model using the predefined test and train set on Freeday data
+8. WeightedLinear Regression Model using the predefined test and train set on Freeday data

 The output of the programme will show :